 FOCUS OF UNIT 3

-- Develop an awareness of recent antisemitic and racist incidents in Canada.
+- Develop an awareness of hate crime incidents in Canada.

-- Recognize the components of a hate crime (e.g., motivated by hate, prejudice or intolerance of somebody’s race, religion, colour or ethnicity)
+- Recognize the components of a hate crime (e.g., motivated by hate, prejudice or intolerance of someone’s religion, colour, or ethnicity)

 KEYWORDS FOUND IN GLOSSARY